How to Move a Grandfather Clock Safely in 10 Simple Steps

 The key to a successful move is careful planning and gentle handling.
 With these things in mind, you can ensure the safe relocation of your grandfather clock.

-Read more: How To Pack Plates and Dishes For Moving, Tips For Keep Plates Safe
+Read more: How To Pack Plates and Dishes For Moving, Tips To Keep Plates Safe

 Tools You Need To Move a Grandfather Clock